-Performance is critical to the perception of your products.
-Speed and ease of completing tasks is a defining factor of great design, yet we don’t talk very often about how to incorporate performance-driven thinking into design processes.
+Speed is critical to the perception of your products.
+Speed and ease of completing tasks is a defining factor of great design, yet we don’t talk very often about how to incorporate speed-driven thinking into design processes.

-The vast majority of performance advice is developer-centric, limiting not only the ability to address performance as a team but also failing to treat the process holistically.
+The vast majority of speed advice is developer-centric, limiting not only the ability to address speed as a team but also failing to treat the process holistically.
 It’s as much a development issue as it is a design and business strategy concern.

 If we don’t treat such an important pillar of user experience and business success as a shared responsibility, it becomes increasingly challenging to be effective at it.

 There are dozens of decisions made by designers every day that will significantly affect the speed, usability and overall user experience.

 In these series of articles, we’ll be discussing actionable advice on how designers can incorporate speed best practices into their workflow and thinking.

 Setting type is a critical part of the visual design process; it defines how readable and accessible our design will be.
 Without text, there’s no web.
 How we choose typefaces from the overwhelming breadth of foundries and families will have a significant impact on how our sites are perceived, in both negative and positive ways.

 Typesetting on the web mostly manifests itself through working with webfonts—a web-ready, tailored version of font files you’d otherwise be using in your design software.

 Webfonts are here for good.
 As of November 2019, 78% of sites use webfonts.
 Since 2010 the size of transferred webfont files and number of requests has risen by 300% with a median of 3 font files per site in 2019.
 But with diversity and originality comes a hefty speed price tag.